 From paying off these debts, we have enough money month to month where we can anticipate future needs or purchases and save up to pay for them in cash.
-This year we remodeled our entire kitchen with no additional debt accrued.
+In 2016 we remodeled our entire kitchen with no additional debt accrued.
 Even better, Jeff did all the work himself and we only spent $2,000.

 We have three children now, and we know that we want a nice big family.
 So financial planning is so important to us.

 Still interested??
 Here I plan to document all of our financial wins and loses, our money saving tips, family life (maybe more babies?), new faith, homemaking tricks, recipes and more!
 Pshew!